EdisonWard/EdisonWard/README.md

-# Hello, I'm Edison Ward
+# Hello
 <a href="https://www.linkedin.com/in/edisonward/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-## About Me
+## $whoami

+I'm Edison Ward.
 Aspiring Cybersecurity Analyst with a track record of over six years in diagnosing and rectifying diverse computer and network-related challenges.
 A distinguished Navy veteran, offering a decade-long history of fostering teamwork, accountability, and strong work ethics.
 Results-orientated with a commitment to continual learning and interpersonal adeptness.
 Highly driven and meticulously poised to contribute to organizational objectives.

-## Experience
+## $history

 Executive IT Support Specialist
 <br> Bill & Melinda Gates Foundation, Nov 2021 - Mar 2024